faroos3/pellio/README.md

 * Bootstrap for styling.

-* PHP and SQL for server communication and database management.
+* SQL for server communication and database management.

-* Javascript for animations and accessibility.
+* Javascript for animations and accessibility (eventually!)

-* Git for version control and development.

-* Python to generate graphs based on user data for users and researches to view.
+* Django (Python Web Framework)

 ## Getting Started
 Instructions for command line package installation will be for Debian-based distributions like Ubuntu